 Some of the world’s biggest and best-known brands, such as McDonald’s, Toyota, Coca-Cola, Spotify, and Disney, deploy gamification for marketing strategies.
 Yet, this doesn’t mean gamification is exclusive to larger companies.

 Today, developing and launching Marketing Games can be quick and easy and has become available at a fraction of what it used to cost.
 Most companies can now implement games in their marketing mixes and have enormous success.
+Games are especially profitable for marketing campaigns, given that mobile devices contribute $92.2 billion in revenue, accounting for half of the market’s total earnings.

 Let us have a closer look at the history of gamification.
 The technique of rewarding customers can be traced back to 1912.
 The image below outlines the most important dates you need to know.